|Course #||Credit Hours||Course Name

 - *COMM-130 Introduction to Public Speaking should be taken to fulfill Goal 1-A.3

-Among requirements for graduation, the student must have a 2.00 or above average in the major.
+Among requirements for graduation, the student must have a grade point average of 2.00 or higher in the major and have 120 college level credit hours.

 Public relations professionals help organizations build and maintain good reputations and communicate effectively with employees, the media, community groups, and others important to their missions.
 The public relations major at AB provides students with a core of courses essential for today’s public relations professional as well as a wide selection of courses to broaden the student’s understanding of business, the media, communications, and the social sciences.